ntsmoura/e7-crawler/README.md

 ## :book: Introduction

-This application runs a predefined schedule periodically, each job in that schedule is responsible for retrieve some type of specific data from https://page.onstove.com/epicseven/pt, including check-in and buff events, news (in progress), patchs (in progress).
+This application runs a predefined schedule periodically, each job in that schedule is responsible for retrieve some type of specific data from https://page.onstove.com/epicseven/pt, including check-in and buff events, news (in progress), patches (in progress).

 The events job can identify new active check-in and buff events and automatically post its schedule table on discord, using a webhook.